Crystal Renn: Career

-Renn has worked repeatedly with notable fashion photographers Ruven Afanador and Steven Meisel.
+Renn has worked repeatedly with notable fashion photographers Ruvén Afanador and Steven Meisel.
 Crystal has enjoyed lucrative contracts with many high-profile plus-size clothing manufacturers such as Lane Bryant, Evans and Torrid.

 She has appeared in editorials for American, Australian, Italian, French, German, Spanish, Japanese, Latin American, and Teen Vogue, Italian Elle, Russian, Australian and American Harper's Bazaar, Glamour, V, i-D and Vanity Fair.
 Renn also appeared in the 2012 Sports Illustrated Swimsuit Issue.

 She has walked the runways for Shiatzy Chen, Chanel, Zac Posen, Vena Cava, Heatherette, Elena Miro, and Jean Paul Gaultier.

 Renan has appeared in campaigns for Philipp Plein, Chanel, Dolce & Gabbana, Jean Paul Gaultier, Jimmy Choo, DSquared², Zac Posen, Mango, Liz Claiborne, Barneys New York, Saks Fifth Avenue, Lord & Taylor, Nordstrom, and H&M.

 Renn is also notable for appearing in back-to-back campaigns in 2007 wearing big crayons and regular-sized (not specifically plus-size) clothing for Spanish retailer Mango; her photos appearing amid those of smaller models and without notation regarding her larger size, a rare occurrence in conventional apparel advertising.

 In 2011, Renn became the face of the spring/summer campaign for Jimmy Choo and the spring/summer MR Denim Collection by Marina Rinaldi, a plus-size jeans collection.

 Renn's first book, Hungry, was co-authored by Marjorie Ingall and released on September 8, 2009.
 Renn reported for Glamour at New York Fashion Week 2010 on the fall collections.
 As of 2012, Renn's yearly income was in the high six figures.